bendnorman/DOB-elevator-complaints/README.md

 The purpose of this project is to use DOB inspection and violation data to perform an analysis of historical outcomes, find common traits of buildings that have elevator violations, and use that data to risk-analyse new complaints to prioritize future inspections.

 ## Dataset
 I analyzed elevator complaints in the [DOB Complaints Received](https://data.cityofnewyork.us/Housing-Development/DOB-Complaints-Received/eabe-havv) dataset.
-The dataset is updated daily with all building complaints and contains records back to 1989.
+The dataset is updated daily with all building complaints and contains records going back to 1989.
 It contains fields such as 'Date Entered', 'Date Inspected', 'BIN', and 'Complaint Category'.

 I began my analysis by filtering down to just elevator complaints.
 There are five different types of elevator complaints but I focused on complaint category 63 (Elevator-Danger Condition/Shaft Open/Unguarded) B because it is the vast majority of elevator complaints (93%) and simplifies the problem.